 |Quantity||1 Pack, 2 Pack|

 BUY NOW – Beyerdynamic DT 770

-Beyerdynamic is well known for their studio and broadcast quality headphones and the DT 770 closed-back headphone is an industry standard for pro-audio mixing and mastering.
-You can get the DT 770 in 32 Ohm, 80 Ohm and 250 Ohm models and the frequency response spans from 5Hz to 35,000Hz.
-This incredibly comfortable over-ear circamaural headphone is designed for excellent isolation and long listening sessions.
+Beyerdynamic is well known for their studio and broadcast-quality headphones and the DT 770 closed-back headphone is an industry-standard for pro-audio mixing and mastering.
+You can get the DT 770 in 32 Ohm, 80 Ohm, and 250 Ohm models and the frequency response spans from 5Hz to 35,000Hz.
+This incredibly comfortable over-ear circumaural headphone is designed for excellent isolation and long listening sessions.
 All the parts on this Beyerdynamic headphone are replaceable which makes it a worthwhile investment that will likely last a lifetime.

 Here’s a list of the specs for the Beyerdynamic DT 770:

 |Cable||Coiled connecting cable with mini-jack plug (3.5 mm) & ¼“ adapter (6.35 mm)|